 Spring and autumn are the best times to hike the Kumano Kodo—and not just because you can experience sakura cherry blossoms or see Japan’s fall colors as you hike.
 Anyway, many of the trees along the trail are evergreen.
 Which means Japan’s seasonal spectacles are not quite as dramatic along the Kumano Kodo as they are in other parts of the country.

 Indeed, this recommendation is mainly practical.
-While the Kii peninsula is relatively temperate, it can be cold and even snowy at higher altitudes during winter months.
+While the Kii peninsula is relatively temperate, it can be cold and even snowy at higher altitudes during winter months (nonetheless, Japan is a skiers paradise).
 Likewise, while bonafide heat waves are rare in most of Japan, Wakayama prefecture is heavily prone to typhoons.
 Which means summer Kumano Kodo hikes can be very wet indeed.

 Kumano Kodo Hiking Routes